-1. Optical and electrochemical sensors for emerging contaminant detection2.
+1. Optical sensors for emerging contaminant detection2.
 Photothermal and photocatalytic technologies for water treatment 3.
 Surface chemistry of engineered nanoparticles in natural and engineered water systems

 Amy Wendt is a professor of Electrical and Computer Engineering at UW-Madison, where she has been a faculty member since 1990.
 Her research focus is ionized gas discharges for technological applications.
 Understanding the behavior of low-temperature plasmas, how they interact with materials substrates and implications for process and s...

 Harvey D. Spangler Assistant Professor

 Human Factors and Ergonomics (HFE) for health care systems and patient safety, Care transitions across health care systems, Consumer health informatics, Health information technology, Health care delivery at home, HFE applications in Gerontology, Health care collaborative work and multiple task management

 I started my graduate studies at the Laboratory of Molecular Biology to work on computer-aided reconstruction of the nervous system of the nematode Caenorhabditis elegans with Sydney Brenner.
 Together with my collaborators, we obtained the complete synaptic circuitry of the hermaphrodite (the connectome) and then went on to identify gene...

 We have also developed a new memory system simulation method that optimizes the common case---cache hits---significantly reducing simulation time.
 Fast-Cache tightly integrates reference generation and simulation by providing the abstraction of tagged memory blocks: each reference invokes a user-specified function depending upon the reference type and ...